HaxeBeluga/beluga/beluga/module/mail/README.md

 public function canPrint() : Bool
 ```

-These tree methods are only used inside the mail module.
+These four methods are only used inside the mail module.
 Using one of them can create undefined behavior.